pernalin/pernalin.github.io/_posts/2015-04-25-automated-deployment-bitbucket-to-hostgator.md

 ### Add the public key to BitBucket
 Log in to BitBucket and go to the 'Manage Account' screen.
 Then select 'SSH Keys' and 'Add key'.

-Enter in some name for your SSH Key, and paste in your public key (that you obtained above), and save it by clicking 'Add key'.
+Enter a name for your SSH Key, and paste your public key (that key you obtained above), and save it by clicking 'Add key'.

 ### Verify connectivity
 Go back to your PuTTY session.
 Run the following command to verify connectivity between BitBucket and Hostgator